-As an alternative, you can always find good quality and highly relevant images from online photo sharing websites such as Flickr for absolutely free of cost.
-Due to huge database of photos and continuous updates in their database, it is highly unlikely that you won’t find an image that is rarely used.
+As an alternative, you can always find good quality and highly relevant images from online photo-sharing websites such as Flickr for absolutely free of cost.
+Due to the huge database of photos and continuous updates in their database, it is highly unlikely that you won’t find an image that is rarely used.

 According to Ryan Salomon from Kissmetrics, content with highly relevant images get 94% more exposure than content without those images.

 And did you forget about the social media tags for Facebook?
 According to our analysis, posts that used Facebook preview image tag had received 3 times more likes and shares compared to those posts that didn’t have a relevant preview image.
 Similarly, it gives you more shares on Twitter if you use open graph image tags for Twitter.

 Key Point: Add at least one image to every post you make and do not forget social media tags for Facebook and Twitter preview image.